ali-tm-amin/eng99_IaC_Ansible/README.md

 2. Run update and upgrade commands for each VMs

-- SSH into controller `vagrant ssh controller`
+- SSH into controller `vagrant ssh controller`, default password is `vagrant`

 - `sudo apt-get update -y`

 - `sudo apt-get upgrade -y`

-- Exit controller and ssh into web and db and repeate above process
+- Exit controller and ssh into web `vagrant ssh web` and db and repeate update and upgrade

-3. Setting up ansible controller
+3. A- Setting up ansible controller
 - These are provisioned and copied into Vagrantfile
   - controller.vm.synced_folder "./provisions", "/home/vagrant/controller"

+4. B- Accessing the other instances through the controller:
+- Navigate to /etc/ansible
+- Remove origin_hosts and create new one `sudo nano hosts`
+- Add these to the file and save it

+  [web]
+  192.168.56.10 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant
+  [db]
+  192.168.56.11 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant

+- To access other instances through controller manually `ssh vagrant@192.168.56.10`
+- To do it remotey through controller we need add these lines to make it known host

+    ssh-keyscan -H 192.168.56.10 >> ~/.ssh/known_hosts
+    ssh-keyscan -H 192.168.56.11 >> ~/.ssh/known_hosts

 4. Now you can adhoc commands:

 ping all servers with a single command
 - To know what servers we have `sudo ansible all -m ping`

-- `ansible web -a "uname -a"`
+- `sudo ansible web -a "uname -a"`

-- `ansible all -a "uname -a"`
+- `sudo ansible all -a "uname -a"`

-- `ansible all -a "whoami"`
+- `sudo ansible all -a "whoami"`

-- `ansible all -a "date"`
+- `sudo ansible all -a "date"`

-- `ansible web -a "free"`
+- `sudo ansible web -a "free"`

-- All facts `ansible all -m ansible.builtin.setup`
+- All facts `sudo ansible all -m ansible.builtin.setup`

+### Reload the VMs

 step 1: 3 machines running